bullmoose20/Plex-Stuff/pyprogs/README.md

 Replace "12345" with the desired TMDb ID for a movie or TV show.
 The script prompts users to choose between available options if both movie and TV show details are found.
 Once a choice is made, the script creates a folder structure and sample media files in the specified directories based on the selected media type.
 Adjust the TMDb ID and paths as needed for your use case.

-folder is created within the script subfolder called `movies` or `shows` depending on the tmdbid
+Folders are created within the script subfolder called `movies` or `shows` depending on the tmdbid

 [Back to top](#scripts)